Link Search Menu Expand Document

 Executing a Query

-To execute a query, use the ExecuteNonQuery method.
+To execute a non-query statement, use the ExecuteNonQuery method.

 using (var connection = new NpgsqlConnection(ConnectionString))